benfinkelshtein/ICGNN/README.md

 # Learning on Large Graphs using Intersecting Communities

-This repository contains the official code base of the paper **Learning on Large Graphs sing Intersecting Communities**, based on PyTorch and [PyG].
+This repository contains the official code base of the paper **[Learning on Large Graphs sing Intersecting Communities](https://arxiv.org/abs/2405.20724)**, accepted to NeurIPS 2024.

 [PyG]: https://pytorch-geometric.readthedocs.io/en/latest/